sblondon/waitend/README.md

 in a terminal:
  - go to the src/ directory
- - execute `python setup.py install --install-scripts=/usr/local/bin` with root privileges
+ - execute `python3 setup.py install --install-scripts=/usr/local/bin` with root privileges

 Licence